btclaw/btclaw-miner/docs/PROTOCOL.md

 NEXUS uses the standard Ordinals two-phase inscription pattern:

 1. **Commit TX**: Sends BTC to a Taproot address whose script tree contains the inscription envelope (JSON payload).
-This locks the data into the script but does not reveal it.
+Supports multiple UTXO inputs with automatic change output.
 2. **Reveal TX**: Spends the Commit output via the script path, exposing the inscription on-chain.
 The Reveal TX also attaches the OP_RETURN output and the protocol fee output.

 ---